|Title:||Head Women's Basketball Coach / Senior Women's Administrator|

 A native of King of Prussia, Pa., and graduate of Upper Merion High School, Flamini earned a basketball scholarship to Clarion University where she helped the Eagles to a PSAC title and two NCAA Tournament appearances.
 Clarion reached the national quarterfinals in 1991 and the round of 16 in 1992.
 Flamini concluded her college career at West Chester and earned a bachelor’s degree in philosophy and an associate’s degree in elementary education.
 She assisted Immaculata College’s basketball team in 1995-96 before returning to West Chester as an assistant while earning a master’s degree in athletic administration in 1998.

 Flamini also teaches a first-year experience class at Guilford and is a member of the school’s Leadership Cooperative Committee.
 She actively participates in the Women’s Basketball Coaches Association (WBCA) and has served on the group’s Carol Eckman Award Committee for 12 years, once as chair.
 Flamini has served a two-year term as a WBCA conference captain and chair of the ODAC Women’s Basketball Committee from 2010 -2012.
-She will serve on the ESPN/Coaches’ Poll Committee through 2014 representing the South Region and is also a member of the NCAA South Region Ranking Committee.
+She is currently serving on the ESPN/Coaches’ Poll Committee, representing the South Region and is also a member of the NCAA South Region Ranking Committee.
 Flamini is part of the ODAC’s Basketball Scheduling Committee and a league subcommittee for a 2012 and 2013 women’s symposium.